Sovietwave: Characteristics

 Sovietwave music is characterized by an emphasis on cultural and scientific aspects of Soviet life.

-Sovietwave is based on modern electronic music trends such as lo-fi, ambient and synth-pop, as well as the electronic music of the late Soviet Union.
+Sovietwave is based on modern electronic music trends such as lo-fi and ambient music, as well as the new wave and synth-pop of the late Soviet Union.
 Despite Sovietwave's widespread use of sampling from radio programs and speeches, the genre is not overtly political.
 Sovietwave music is characterized by an emphasis on the cultural, political and scientific aspects of Soviet life, with excerpts from educational films and speeches by Soviet statesmen being used primarily to create a nostalgic experience for the listener.
 Sovietwave usually draws on images of space and technological progress which disappeared with the collapse of the Soviet space program, together with positive childhood reminiscences and technological utopianism of the Space Age; social scientist Natalija Majsova described this trend as "nostalgia for the past future".

 The genre is influenced by the music of old Soviet animation and film, such as The Mystery of the Third Planet, Guest from the Future, The Adventures of the Elektronic, Courier, Leopold the Cat, Moscow-Cassiopeia, Office Romance, One Hundred Days After Childhood, Three from Prostokvashino, and Yeralash.
 Common musical influences on the genre include Soviet composers Vyacheslav Mescherin, Eduard Artemyev and Aleksandr Zatsepin, and the bands Zodiac, Alliance, Forum, Mayak, and New Collection.
 The genre is also influenced by the work of Western musicians that were popular in the USSR, such as Depeche Mode, Digital Emotion, and Modern Talking.

 Russian researcher Ivan Beletsky described Sovietwave as being similar to the earlier microgenre chillwave, noting that both evoke the popular music and aesthetics of the 1980s, and often utilize low frequency beats and vintage synthesizers.
 Beletsky described Sovietwave aesthetics as evoking "the bright side of the Soviet state of the 1960s-80s", playing on the childhood memories of those who lived through that era, as well as the general sense of optimism associated with the Space Age.

 Stephen Gamble described Sovietwave as a mixture of older Soviet music "with the electronic sounds of synthwave."